 Post-operative Meniscus 2

-On the new MR impossible to determine if the old tear had healed.
+On the new MR, it is impossible to determine if the old tear had healed.

-However a new tear is seen, so this case ia easy.
+However a new tear is seen, so this case is easy.

-On a MR-arthrogram there was very high signal intensity in the new tear comparable with the synovial fluid, but only moderate signal intensity at the healed old tear.
+On an MR-arthrogram, there was very high signal intensity in the new tear comparable with the synovial fluid, but only moderate signal intensity at the healed old tear.